GenXProject/GenX.jl/docs/src/maintenance.md

 It would not make sense to model a *month*-long maintenance period when the year is modeled as a series of representative *weeks*, for example.
 - Multi-stage has not yet been tested (but please let us know what happens if you test it!).

-### Interaction with integer unit committment
+### Interaction with integer unit commitment
-If integer unit committment is on (`UCommit=1`), this module may not produce sensible results.
+If integer unit commitment is on (`UCommit=1`), this module may not produce sensible results.
 This module works on the level of individual resources (i.e. a specific type of plant in a specific zone.).
 If there is only 1 unit of a given resource built in a zone, then it will undergo maintenance every year regardless of its `Maintenance_Frequency_Years`.